I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 Because sometimes that's what it looks like.
 Try looking at someone across from the campfire next time you're camping out.
-They're lit from the side or below and the highlights on their faces are a bright orange -- whether they were super pale Caucasions or they're deepest dark brown, you'll get orange highlights in campfire light.
+They're lit from the side or below and the highlights on their faces are a bright orange—whether they were super pale Caucasians or they're deepest dark brown, you'll get orange highlights in campfire light.
 The shadows may look actually blue, partly because the highlights are so bright an orange that the afterimage of the orange makes them bluer.
 Blue-violet shadows look entirely natural in the evening in warm golden light.

 But daylight leans a little yellow too.
 So what light you're looking at is going to affect what colors to choose.
 The more you move toward a spectrum orange, the more likely it'll seem like the light is very yellow-golden and warm.
 Incandescent lighting is like that too.

-But if you want skin to look natural and not super bright, then the fact that multiple pigments mix more dull can work to your advantage.
+But if you want the skin to look natural and not super bright, then the fact that multiple pigments mix duller can work to your advantage.
 Complex mixtures may give exactly the right shade for a shadow in a scene, but it'll still unify the painting more if they're the same colors you used in the rest of the painting.

 Shadows are usually cooler (more toward violet) than highlights.
 Thus, the dark brown like Burnt Umber is less reddish and less yellowish than the Burnt Sienna, so it works as a shadowing color.
 So will mixing Ultramarine into the Burnt Sienna.